chaincodelabs/lightning-route-builder/README.md

 0,CarolDave,amount,expiry,NULL
 ```

-Note that you do not need to include CSV headings in your output.
+Note that you do not need to include CSV headings in your output, but you
+*must trim all whitespace*.

 ## Step 2 - MPP Route